ProGov

 Private Equity

-Wider Share
+Wider Share Ownership

-ProGov has consistently argued that all non-individual bonus and incentive schemes (as well as pensions schemes for that matter) should be made available to all employees on a pro-rata basis related to base salary.
 Discretionary Bonuses should continue to be based on individual performance.
-For example, as the CEO could decide the bonus of and head of division who in turn could determine the bonus due to his staff and so on all the way down the organisational ladder.
+For example, the CEO could decide the bonus of any head of division who in turn could determine the bonus due to his staff and so on all the way down the organisational ladder.

 Bonus payments for CEO's are in any case a dubious innovation of the last management culture of the past 10 - 20 years.
 One would assume that a good salary package should be enough to do a good job, esp as the overall success of an organisation is due to the efforts of all the employees.
 Some top companies such as BP or Nestle have been around for decades and the incumbent CEO is building on the contributions of all previous employees.